-1The control efficiency (as a percentage) of the air pollution control equipment shall be determined by the following equation:

-CE (%) = 100 {1 - ((Fho + Bho] / (Fhi + Bhi])}

-Where CE is the control efficiency Fhi is the front half emissions for the inlet Bhi is the back half emissions for the inlet Bhi is the back half emissions for me ach stack for the outlet Fho is the sum of the front half emissions from each stack for the outlet lale and all outlet stacks to be sampled simultaneously for required testing.
+The control efficiency (as a percentage) of the air pollution control equipment shall be determined by the following equation: CE (%) = 100 {1 - ([Fho + Bho] / [Fhi + Bhi])} Where CE is the control efficiency Fhi is the front half emissions for the inlet Bhi is the back half emissions for the inlet Bho is the sum of the front half emissions from each stack for the outlet Inlet and all outlet stacks to be sampled simultaneously for required testing.
 The individual source tests for the inlet and outlet to the emission control system shall be conducted simultaneously or within 3 hours of each other with the same operating conditions.